sanperrier/Marmalade/README.md

 ```c++
 void s3eAppsFlyerSetCustomerUserID(const char* customerUserID);
 ```
-Set customer user ID with the SDK and reporting (used to match with the client internal ID’s).
+Set customer user ID with the SDK and reporting (used to match with the client internal IDï¿½s).
 See section 8 of [doc](http://support.appsflyer.com/attachments/token/ornpe0dk5bwye1f/?name=AF-iOS-Integration-Guide-v2.5.3.2-New-API.pdf) for more details.

 ```c++
 const char * getAppsFlyerUID();
 ```
-Get AppsFlyer’s proprietary device ID.
-AppsFlyer device ID is the main ID used by AppsFlyer in the Reports and API’s.
+Get AppsFlyerï¿½s proprietary device ID.
+AppsFlyer device ID is the main ID used by AppsFlyer in the Reports and APIï¿½s.

 <br/>